An Essential Guide to Merchant Account Providers for Small Businesses

 Point of sale (POS)

-A mobile POS is also helpful for businesses who sell on the go — at markets, fairs, events, etc. You can turn any compatible mobile device into an entire POS terminal.
+A mobile POS is also helpful for businesses that sell on the go—at markets, fairs, events, etc. You can turn any compatible mobile device into an entire POS terminal.

 Related: Can You Accept Credit Cards Online Without a Merchant Account?